 Daniel Gendron was raised in Tokyo, Japan and is a 1981 graduate of The Culinary Institute of America.
-He has worked throughout New York City’s fine restaurants and catering establishments and was formerly the Chef of Valeur Mansion, a very popular wedding location off River Road in Rhinebeck, NY.
-Daniel Gendron received his Certified Executive Chef status through The American Culinary Federation.
-The Tasting Room restaurant now in its 9th year offers guests an open kitchen and a place where every table is the chef’s table.
+He has cooked throughout New York City at its finest restaurants and catering establishments.
+Formerly the Chef of Valeur Mansion, the pre-eminent mansion/event venue on prestigious River Road in Rhinebeck, NY, Daniel Gendron received his Certified Executive Chef status through The American Culinary Federation.
+The Tasting Room restaurant, now in its 9th year, offers guests an open kitchen and a place where every table is the chef’s table.

 Daniel proudly follows in the footsteps of his father, Jean Pierre Gendron, who was the chef and host of the well-reviewed and much-loved Lucky Pierre restaurant below the renowned Latin Quarter Club in NYC.
 A dining experience at The Tasting Room offers something very similar to Jean Pierre’s “Petit French Coin”, with unique food prepared from fresh ingredients and an ever-present chef and host.

 Chef Daniel’s beautifully simply culinary philosophy centers on taste, presentation, and detail.